-Having a good hair day can completely change your entire outlook!
-I don’t know why it is, but I know for a fact it is 100% true!
+Experiencing a good hair day has the power to completely transform your entire perspective!
+Although I’m unsure of the exact reasons behind it, I can confidently affirm that it holds true without a doubt.
 Knowing that your hair looks good can add an immeasurable amount of confidence to the way that you feel.

-A lot of people are born with a beautiful head of gorgeously colored hair.
-My son for instance was born with gorgeous auburn red hair.
-Random woman constantly come up to him to compliment him on his beautiful hair color. (naturally, as a young boy, he hates it when they do that 🙂 )
+A lot of people are fortunate enough to be born with a beautiful head of gorgeously colored hair.
+Take my son, for instance, he was blessed with stunning auburn red hair.
+It’s not uncommon for random women to approach him and express admiration for his captivating hair shade.
+Naturally, being a young boy, he finds it rather bothersome when they do so. 🙂

-Did you know that just as undertones are important for choosing foundation, they are just as important when coloring your hair?!
-(If you don’t know what your skin undertone is read my previous article by clicking HERE!)
+Were you aware that, similar to undertones being crucial for selecting foundation, they play an equally significant role when it comes to coloring your hair?
+(If you don’t know what your skin undertone is read my post by clicking HERE!)

 Unless you are going for a shockingly major change, try to stay within two shades of your natural hair color for the best results.